Vyral/base-template/_posts/2019-06-19-how-buyers-and-sellers-can-conquer-multiple-offer-situations.md

 Now that we’ve entered the summer real estate market, we’re seeing more and more multiple-offer situations take place.

-As you may recall, last year we did a **[video](https://thechadandsararealestateblog.com/the-state-of-the-multiple-offer-market.html){: target="_blank"}** about this exact same topic during this time, but the difference now is that home prices have increased.
+As you may recall, last year we did a <u><strong><a target="_blank" href="https://thechadandsararealestateblog.com/the-state-of-the-multiple-offer-market.html">video</a></strong></u> about this exact same topic during this time, but the difference now is that home prices have increased.
 Last year, it seemed like every home under $275,000 was getting multiple bids.
 This year, that ceiling has crept up to $325,000.
 Similar to last year’s market, though, homes that are priced right will still attract multiple offers.&nbsp;

 What does this mean for buyers and sellers?
 There are a few things to keep in mind.